Prices of chemical elements

 Chlorine, sulfur and carbon (as coal) are cheapest by mass.
 Hydrogen, nitrogen, oxygen and chlorine are cheapest by volume at atmospheric pressure.

 When there is no public data on the element in its pure form, price of a compound is used, per mass of element contained.
 This implicitly puts the value of compounds' other constituents, and the cost of extraction of the element, at zero.
 For elements whose radiological properties are important, individual isotopes and isomers are listed.
 The price listing for radioisotopes is not exhaustive.

+Chart

+A pink background means a radioactive element.

+Bismuth is considered stable here as it's barely radioactive so it's used for producing cosmetics.